 If a member of the public is dissatisfied with the professional conduct of a Landscape Institute member or dissatisfied with a service provided by the Landscape Institute and wishes to make a complaint, the procedure is set out below.

-The Landscape Institute is responsible for ensuring that its members meet the requirements of the Code of Conduct.
+The Landscape Institute is responsible for ensuring that its members meet the requirements of the Code of Practice.

 Guidelines for Making a Complaint gives advice to anyone who may be dissatisfied with the professional conduct of an Institute member.